 These rebates can really add up.
 Some users have reported earning $250 or more from Rakuten (when it was Ebates) after shopping via the site.

 You’ll also find Rakuten-exclusive deals on the company’s website because the site operates not only as a rebate purveyor but also as a discount code curator.
 When you click the “Shop at Macy’s” link on the Rakuten site, it shows deals specific to Macy’s, such as an extra 20% off already-on-sale fine jewelry.
 The best part is that you get that discount on top of the 6% cash back Rakuten already offers.

 If you earned points through Ebates, the transition from the Ebates name to the Rakuten one will not affect your balance.
 You’ll still get the money you’ve earned every quarter in the form of a “Big Fat Check” or a disbursement into your PayPal account.

 Will the Transition Go Smoothly?

-The two companies have arranged it so that shoppers don’t need to do anything to ensure that their accounts remain the same during the transition.
-You will have the same account and username, as before.
+The two companies have arranged it so shoppers don’t need to do anything to ensure their accounts remain the same during the transition.
+You will have the same account and username as before.
 You’ll have access to the same stores as in the past, and the cash-back process is unchanged.
 In fact, Rakuten has even retained its Wisconsin-based customer service staff for users with questions or issues.